Moong Dal Payasam (Stovetop + Instant Pot)

 Notes

-2. Used powdered jaggery instead of grating or powdering a big chunk of jaggery.
+• Use powdered jaggery as a time-saving alternative to grating or powdering a large chunk of jaggery.

-3. Start with 1 cup of powdered jaggery and add more as needed.
+3. Adjusting Sweetness: Begin with 1 cup of powdered jaggery and adjust the sweetness to suit your taste.

-7. The payasam thickens with time.
-Use either water or milk to dilute it.
+7. Consistency: As the payasam naturally thickens over time, use either water or milk to dilute it to your desired consistency.

 Disclaimer: Approximate nutritional information is provided as a courtesy and can vary depending on the exact ingredients/brands used.
 If you have health issues, please work with a registered dietician or nutritionist.